7 Time to First Purchase Statistics For eCommerce Stores

 This statistic highlights the importance of making a strong first impression.
 If visitors don't purchase within that initial 24-hour period, the likelihood of conversion drops significantly.

 For marketers, this means your immediate engagement strategies should be prioritized.
-Implement real-time personalization, limited-time offers, and abandoned cart emails within hours—not days—of the first visit.
+Implement real-time personalization, limited-time offers, and abandoned cart emails within hours (not days) of the first visit.

 The 24-hour window represents your best opportunity to convert browsers into buyers.
 After this period, you'll need to work much harder to bring those prospects back to complete their purchase.